fragilefort/Genomics-WES-Project/assignments/WES-Project/u-041016/README.md

 # Whole-Exome Sequencing (WES) Analysis Pipeline for Osteopetrosis Variant Detection

 This repository contains a pipeline for processing whole-exome sequencing (WES) data from a family trio (proband, father, mother) to identify candidate variants associated with osteopetrosis, a rare genetic bone disorder.
-The pipeline starts with raw FASTQ files, performs alignment, variant calling, annotation, and filtering, and generates a report of potential causative variants under autosomal recessive and compound heterozygous inheritance models.
+The pipeline starts with raw FASTQ files, performs alignment, variant calling, annotation, and filtering, and generates a report of potential causative variants under the autosomal recessive inheritance model.

 ## Overview

 The pipeline consists of 12 steps, implemented as Bash scripts, to process WES data for a trio where the proband is affected by osteopetrosis, and the consanguineous parents are unaffected.
-The goal is to identify rare, high-impact variants in known osteopetrosis genes (e.g., `TCIRG1`, `CLCN7`, `OSTM1`, `TNFSF11`, `SNX10`).
+The goal is to identify rare, high-impact variants in known osteopetrosis genes.

 ## Prerequisites